sonic-net/SONiC/doc/DHCPv6_relay/DHCPv6-relay-agent-High-Level-Design.md

 SONiC currently supports DHCPv4 Relay via the use of open source ISC DHCP package.
 However, DHCPv6 specification does not define a way to communicate client link-layer address to the DHCP server where DHCP server is not connected to the same network link as DHCP client.
 DHCPv6 requires all clients prepare and send a DUID as the client identifier in all DHCPv6 message exchanges.
 However, these methods do not provide a simple way to extract a client's link-layer address.
 Providing option 79 in DHCPv6 Relay-Forward messages will help carry the client link-layer address explicitly.
 The server needs to know the client's MAC address to allow DHCP Reservation, which provides pre-set IP address to specific client based on its physical MAC address.
 The DHCPv6 relay agent is able to read the source MAC address of DHCPv6 messages that it received from client, and encapsulate these messages within a DHCPv6 Relay-Forward message, inserting the client MAC address as option 79 in the Relay-Forward header sent to the server.

 With heterogenous DHCP client implementation across the network, DUIDs could not resolve IP resource tracking issue.
 The two types of DUIDs, DUID-LL and DUID-LLT used to facilitate resource tracking both have link layer addresses embedded.
 The current client link-layer address option in DHCPv6 specification limits the DHCPv6 Relay to first hop to provide the client link layer address, which are relay agents that are connected to the same link as the client, and that limits SONiC DHCPv6 deployment to ToR/MoR switches for early stages.
-One olution would be to provide SONiC's own DHCPv6 relay agent feature.
+One solution would be to provide SONiC's own DHCPv6 relay agent feature.

 # DHCPv6